Inside: Our review of the Zeus on the Loose Game

-But, then I watched a Periscope by Christina at Thankfully Home about all the incredible games her family had been playing.
+But, then a friend of mine mentioned all the incredible games her family had been playing.
 I started thinking that perhaps we should start playing more games at our house.
 I started by adding a game in each day.
 Within two days, the kids were begging to play a game with Mom.
 And the Game of the Week was born.

 Zeus on the Loose Game Rules and Strategies

 Zeus on the Loose is recommended for ages 8 & up, but any child who can add, subtract and count by ten should have no problem playing.
 The game includes a set of Greek gods cards, number cards and a figurine of Zeus.
 As each player plays a number card, they must add to the total already played (hence, the secret math).